janoskaz/git_repository_users_mining/README.md

 Loading maps from Google map charts (map of cities) is very slow No updating mechanism so far

+TODO:
+sigma_js graph - width of edges proportional to "strength" of relation, clusters of users in different colors google map of cities: would be faster, if coordinates are available? custom analyzer for messages in commits and user biography? better organize the files

 used gems: octokit, tire, curb, net/http, json